There are two different uses of the word myth:

 I spend time on this blog debunking factual myths like Newton’s Apple, even for things as boring as mythical numbers in schedule estimates, because I have expertise and believe people who read my blog want to know the truth.
 While complete ignorance is neutral, faith in a lie is dangerous.
 I don’t want the suspension bridge I drive across to be built on a pet theory.
 People with knowledge should be compelled to use what they know to question, poke and prod the darkness, especially the darkness snakes sell as light to fools.

 But I do love the metaphorical truths found in mythological stories.
 The winged story of Icarus and Daedalus isn’t true in aerodynamic fact but contains powerful truths about ambition and trust.
-Few great works of literature are true in factual sense, but their freedom from facts allows the expression of emotional or philosophical truths in ways factually based stories can’t.
+Few great works of literature are true in a factual sense, but their freedom from facts allows the expression of emotional or philosophical truths in ways factually based stories can’t.
 Picasso said “Art is the lie that tells the truth” and that’s what he meant.
 It’s not a justification for lying on your business plan.

 Factual myths are very hard to kill.
 Simple lies are more popular than complex truths.And the most common factual myths have nuggets of truth in them, just enough to get past most people’s BS detection systems.
 Newton was never hit on the head by an apple.
 It’s one of the most popular stories in this history of science, yet it’s a fabrication.
 And science is a community of practice obsessed with factual certainty.
 How could this survive for so long?